 About Dr. Jodi Constantine Brown, Ph.D., MSW: Dr. Constantine Brown received her MSW from the University of Illinois-Chicago and her Ph.D. from Washington University in St. Louis.
 She also completed a post-doctoral research fellowship in mental health economics at the Harvard Medical School in the Department of Health Care Policy.

 Dr. Constantine Brown joined the California State University, Northridge (CSUN) faculty in 2011 as an Assistant Professor.
 In July 2013, she became the Director of Online and Offsite Programs and Associate Chair of the Social Work Department.
 She developed and teaches research classes online including SWRK 535, 635, and 698 (Capstone).
+Dr. Jodi Constantine Brown was compensated to participate in this interview.

 [OnlineMSWPrograms.com] Currently, there are less than 20 universities that offer online MSW programs.
 How is the full-time program at CSUN structured?